-- Take extra pairs of head cover or balaclava and winter gloves, in case they become wet.
+- Take extra pairs of and , in case they become wet.
 Same for socks – again, no cotton, but merino wool or synthetic instead

 - If clothes become wet, change into dry ones to prevent getting cold and hypothermia.
 Otherwise, keep moving to produce body heat.

-- A Snow mask or scarf to cover mouth and nose against the freezing wind
+- A or scarf to cover mouth and nose against the freezing wind

 - At night, place the shoes in the sleeping bag to prevent them from freezing, same for all the clothes.